fl101/awardfares-blog/_posts/2024-02-03-american-winter-routes-2024.md

 | DFW                 | St. Thomas, U.S. Virgin Islands (STT) | Airbus A319   | Expanded service to two flights on Saturdays starts June 8, 2024 |
 | DFW                 | Veracruz, Mexico (VER)               | Embraer E175  | New daily service starts June 12, 2024                       |

-## Celebrating 25 Years with oneworld
+## Oneworld Turns 25

-Marking its 25th anniversary, the oneworld alliance, co-founded by American Airlines, continues to offer a superior travel experience through an extensive global network.
+This year marks the 25th anniversary of Oneworld, the alliance co-founded by American Airlines.
+In spite of recent changes and member airlines quitting, the alliance has major the support of major players in the industry and continues to offer a great travel experience and an extensive global network.
 The alliance, now including 13 member airlines, provides access to over 900 destinations worldwide.

 ## Want More Award Travel Intel?